smolkomartin1/Disable-Google-Drive-checkmarks/README.md

 # Remove Google Drive checkmarks on folders
-Automatically removes all green (or other) checkmarks from your synced folders for a cleaner and more organized look.
+Automatically removes all checkmarks from your synced folders for a cleaner and more organized look.
 In case the marks appear again after an update just relaunch the script.

 # How to run?